 During CSG construction period (2011 - 2014): Workers were initially housed in town before the camps were built.
-The camps took the the camps were built.
 The camps took the pressure off local housing.
 "Rents went up, but compared to Roma it's still cheap".
 Companies bought or rented houses for worker accommodation; and interviewees observed new housing being developed "to target the CSG boom".
 Those individuals who owned houses and were able to rent them "did very well".